A semiparametric generalized exponential regression model with a principled distance-based prior: Generalized Exponential (GE) Regression

-Parametric regression assumes a known distribution for the response variable and estimates a finite-dimensional set of parameters.
-It is straightforward, provides easy estimation, and offers interpretability.
-However, it may struggle to capture nuanced aspects of the data, such as non-linearity or variable interactions.
-In contrast, nonparametric regression assumes no specific form for the relationship between the response and explanatory variables, allowing flexibility based on data-derived information.
+The parametric GE regression model introduced in Section \ref{subsec:theo_regression_parametric} aims to capture the linear relationship between the response (suitably transformed) and the covariates.
+However, such an assumption may be practically unreliable; for example, assuming the mean or median rainfall to vary linearly across 122 years for the Western Ghats range is unlikely, and several short-term decadal patterns can be present in the data.
+In contrast, a nonparametric regression model assumes no specific form for the relationship between the response and covariates, allowing flexibility based on data-derived information.
 While this approach allows for more flexible modeling, it is computationally intensive, less interpretable, and can be affected by the \textit{curse of dimensionality}.
-Semiparametric regression integrates the above two approaches, allowing us to have the best of both regimes.
-It incorporates the interpretability of the parametric setup and flexibility of the nonparametric setup.
+Semiparametric regression integrates the above two approaches, allowing us to have the best of both regimes; it incorporates the interpretability of the parametric setup and the flexibility of the nonparametric setup.

-In linear or generalized linear models (GLM) that fall under the parametric setup, we assume the conditional mean of the distribution of the response variable is linked with the linear predictor through a linear combination of the covariates or their functions.
-Semiparametric setup extends this domain of regression models by introducing the nonparametric component in the linear predictors.
+In linear models or generalized linear models (GLM) that fall under the parametric setup, we assume the conditional mean of the distribution of the response variable is linked with the linear predictor through a linear combination of the covariates or their functions.
+The generalized additive model \citep{hastie1990generalized} setup extends this domain of regression models by introducing the nonparametric component in the linear predictors.
 In this setup, the most general formulation of the linear predictor can be given as

 where $f_j$'s are smoothing functions of continuous covariates and $\bm{x} = (x_1, x_2, \dots, x_P)'$.
-Regarding smoothing functions, most semiparametric methods assume they can be expressed as a linear combination of finite basis functions, often denoted as
+Under a purely nonparametric scenario, each of $f_j$'s allows an infinite basis function expansion, while most semiparametric methods assume they can be expressed as a linear combination of finite basis functions, often denoted as

 where $B_{p,k}(\cdot)$'s are known basis functions and $\beta_{p,k}$ are unknown basis function coefficients that determine the shape of the smoothing function $f_p(z)$.
-A basis expansion of $M$ terms can match the true curve $f_p(\cdot)$ at any $M$ points $X_1, \dots, X_M$ in the range of covariates.
-Hence, increasing $M$ gives us an arbitrarily flexible model.
+A basis expansion of $M$-many terms can match the true curve $f_p(\cdot)$ at any $M$ points $X_1, \dots, X_M$ in the range of covariates.
+Hence, increasing $M$ gives us an arbitrarily flexible model, and cross-validation or information criterion-based choice of $M$ is necessary for practical purposes.